anon-blue/anon.blue/README.txt

 rite me you little shir, e, myyy, myyyy.
 We all overwrite each othere.
 There ar e so many voices in teh voice.
 Voiced in the void.whrtwrthwhtrrhtrthrwth
           pace oooops?
+                                                                        suck it
+long and suck it hard trebek
         crap! i lost my underwear!
                                                             t he internet isdsdw
 okay what the hell is going on here i dont ebven know what iim rwriting he e hek